google/ios-webkit-debug-proxy/README.md

       ...
       :9322 for the max device

 If a port is in use then the next available port will be used, up to the range limit.

-The port assignment is first-come-first-serve but is preserved if a device is detached and reattached, assuming that the debugger is not restarted, e.g.:
+The port assignment is first-come-first-serve but is preserved if a device is detached and reattached, assuming that the proxy is not restarted, e.g.:

-  1. start the debugger
+  1. start the proxy
   1. the device list gets :9221
   1. attach A gets :9222
   1. attach B gets :9223